vanillaHafer/ai_bot/README.md

 ### Installation and Requirements

-You're going to need Python, a model for your language of choice provided by Vosk, and a local LLM provided by Ollama and portaudio.
+You're going to need Python, models for your chosen languages provided by [Vosk](https://alphacephei.com/vosk/), at least one local LLM provided by [Ollama](https://ollama.com/) and portaudio.

 > Downloaded voice recognition models should go into your Models folder.